United States Marine Corps Wounded Warrior Regiment: Overview

-In accordance with the Commandant's Planning Guidance, the WWR continues to enhance its capabilities to provide added care and support to our WII Marines.
-In just a few years, the WWR has quickly become a proven command providing WII Marines, their families, and caregivers support to help them through the processes of recovery and transition.
-The Marine Corps care model is unique in that its approach is to ensure recovering Marines return to their units as quickly as their medical conditions will allow.
-Whether WII Marines are joined to the WWR or remain with their operational units, the WWR provides non-medical care and support.
-Allowing Marines to "stay in the fight" is what makes the Marine Corps care model successful.
+In accordance with the Commandant's Planning Guidance, the WWR provides non-medical care and transition support to wounded, ill, and injured (WII) Marines, their families, and caregivers.
+The Marine Corps care model focuses on returning recovering Marines to their operational units as soon as their medical conditions permit.
+The WWR administers this support whether the Marines are formally assigned to the regiment or remain with their primary units.

 During its course of caring for WII Marines, the WWR has confirmed that their needs are varied and highly dependent upon many factors, to include the acuity of the Marine's wound, illness, or injury; his or her family support system; and the phase and location of their recovery.
 WII Marines and their families are a highly unique population and they must receive programs and services proportionate to their needs.
 There is no "one size fits all" response to warrior care.

 The world of warrior care is never static and the WWR evolves its structure to ensure that WII Marines and families receive individualized care, proportionate to their existing needs.
 The Regiment achieves this individualized care by synergizing its internal assets with the appropriate external assets (e.g., federal agencies and private organizations) around the essential point of focus: the mind, body, spirit, and family of the WII Marine.
 Under this concept, WII Marines are provided leadership and motivation, care coordination, and transition counsel.
 This ensures their recovery periods are productive and at the end of their recoveries, they are postured for success; whether they return to duty or transition to their civilian communities.